khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Object documentation.md

 Make sure the following are completed before closing the issue:

 1. [ ] **Assignee**: Identify the necessary updates or additions, and define a clear scope of your contribution in the “Description” section above.
 For example: “This issue will document a new User object in Figma and add the User object documentation to Pajamas.”
 Learn more about objects in the [object overview page](https://design.gitlab.com/objects/overview).
-1. [ ] **Assignee**: For changes to or additions of an object, create a branch in Figma from the [Conceptual Model Figma File](https://www.figma.com/file/J68bePHXIN5OPWqaFFY9ri/Conceptual-model?node-id=5422%3A470) (this file on the new branch is considered the “working file”).
+1. [ ] **Assignee**: Change or add an object's **conceptual model**.
-1. [ ] **Assignee**: Make the necessary changes in your working file.
-If you have any questions, reach out to a [FE/UX Foundations designer][foundations-team].
+   1. [ ] [Create a branch in Figma](https://www.figma.com/best-practices/branching-in-figma/) from the [Conceptual model file](https://www.figma.com/file/J68bePHXIN5OPWqaFFY9ri/Conceptual-model?node-id=5422%3A470), and add the issue/MR number to the new branch name.
+That new branch is your “working file”.
     - [ ] Follow the existing product data structure as closely as possible.
 The [GitLab API documentation](https://docs.gitlab.com/ee/api/) is a good starting point to identify the existing objects, their attributes, actions and relationships.
     - [ ] Study the UI layouts that represent the object and it's attributes, actions and relationships to inform your diagram.
 However, be careful to keep the object model UI-agnostic.
 Sometimes an attribute that seems directly related to your object in the UI is inherited from a different object.
     - [ ] Use [the existing file components](https://www.figma.com/file/J68bePHXIN5OPWqaFFY9ri/branch/bMpqqGQtDoPqty4sAFPUsy/Conceptual-model?node-id=5423%3A453) to map out the object diagram.